plekakis/yatm/README.md

 ```

 ## Example usage 2
 Extending the previous example, we pass in custom data.
-Job data is usually allocated using the built-in scratch allocator, or on the stack.
+Job data is usually allocated using the built-in scratch allocator, or on the stack if the scope allows.
 The code is roughly the same as in the previous example, with the addition of the custom data array.
 ```cpp
 yatm::scheduler sch;